Muideen-Abubakar/Muideen-Abubakar/README.md

 - 👋 Hi, I’m @Muideen-Abubakar
-- 🙍🏾‍♂️ Human, Muslim, someone's love, budding data analyst, financial analyst
+- 🙍🏾‍♂️ Budding data analyst, with a strong business and finance background
-- 👀 Future founder, but still grinding and hoping to become indispensable in my field
+- 👀 Passionate about technology, analytics and finance, and seeking rewarding data/business analyst roles
 - 🌱 Currently developing my data skills and fluency in Python, SQL, and R
-- 💻 I just want to keep learning and grow! grow!, make impact!
+- 💻 I just want to keep learning, grow! grow!, make impact!
 REPEAT
-- 📫 I’m looking to leverage my business and data experience in a tech firm
 - 💕 I'm so fun to interact with, reach me here https://www.linkedin.com/in/muideen-abubakar/

 <!---